How do I get an appointment?

 Changing or cancelling your appointment

-If your child comes to the general kidney clinic please contact the appointments office on 020 7188 4000 or you can email firstname.lastname@example.org.
+To change or cancel your appointment, please contact us on on 020 7188 4000 or you can email email@example.com.

 Please tell us as soon as possible so we can offer the appointment to another patient.